google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-install-banners/events.md

 ## Deferring or cancelling the prompt

-Chrome manages when to trigger the prompt but for some sites this might not be ideal.
+Chrome manages when to trigger the prompt but for some sites this might not be the ideal time.
 You can defer the prompt to a later time in the app's usage or even cancel it.

-When Chrome decides to prompt the user to install the app you can prevent the default action and store the event for later.
-Then when the user has a positive interaction with your site you can then re-trigger the prompt by calling `prompt()` on the stored event.
+When Chrome decides to prompt the user to install the app, you can prevent the default action and store the event for later.
+Then, when the user has a positive interaction with your site, you can re-trigger the prompt by calling `prompt()` on the stored event.

-This causes Chrome to show the banner and all the Promise attributes such as `userChoice` will be available to bind to so that you can understand what action the user took.
+This causes Chrome to show the banner, and all the promise attributes&mdash;such as `userChoice`&mdash;are available to bind to so that you can understand what action the user took.

     var deferredPrompt;